MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfctoolbarmenubutton-class.md

  A const reference to a [CObList Class](../../mfc/reference/coblist-class.md) object, which contains a collection of [CMFCToolBarButton Class](../../mfc/reference/cmfctoolbarbutton-class.md) objects.

 ### Remarks
  A toolbar menu button can display a submenu.
-You can provide the list of commands in the submenu in the constructor or in [CMFCToolBarMenuButton::CreateFromMenu](#cmfctoolbarmenubutton__createfrommenu) as a handle to a menu ( `HMENU`).
+You can provide the list of commands in the submenu in the constructor or in [CMFCToolBarMenuButton::CreateFromMenu](#createfrommenu) as a handle to a menu ( `HMENU`).
 The menu is converted to a list of objects that are derived from [CMFCToolBarButton Class](../../mfc/reference/cmfctoolbarbutton-class.md) and stored in the internal `CObList` object.
 You can access this list by calling this method.

-##  <a name="cmfctoolbarmenubutton__getimagerect"></a>  CMFCToolBarMenuButton::GetImageRect
+##  <a name="getimagerect"></a>  CMFCToolBarMenuButton::GetImageRect
  Retrieves the bounding rectangle for the button image.

 ```